GEN-8001 Take Control of your PhD Journey: From (p)reflection to publishing - 2 ECTS

 - Communicate with peers and the larger scholarly community about the concept of transparency of science.

 - Use the research support services at the University Library.

 The course is organized as interactive sessions combining theory, plenary discussions, group activities, and individual practice.
 Participants are expected to be active prior to and during the sessions.
 Reading material and other preparatory tasks will be provided in advance.

-The course is given in the course of one week, as 3-hour-long seminars.
-The format alternates between in-person (autumn semester) and Zoom (spring semester).
+The course is given over one week.
+The format alternates between in-person and Zoom.
 When organized in-person, the course is given during 3 days.
 When organized on Zoom, the course is given during 5 days.
 The total number of teaching hours with mandatory participation is 12 hours (seminars 1-4).
-For seminars 5-6, on reference management, participation is optional.
+For seminars 5, on reference management, participation is optional.

 - About the course